 God can use you and me in the same way when we have that willing spirit to follow Him with all that we are.
 Give God that one area that we have been gifted.
 We can be doing what we love to do to draw people to the cross.
 That’s what it is all about anyway.
 So find your gift, nurture it, and live it out loud.

 “If your gift is serving others, serve them well.
 If you are a teacher, teach well.
 If your gift is to encourage others, be encouraging.
 If it is giving, give generously.
 If God has given you leadership ability, take the responsibility seriously.
 And if you have a gift for showing kindness to others, do it gladly.”

 –Romans 12:7-8 NLT

 Then, surrender to using that gift for His glory, and remember to give Him the glory.
 That is one of the biggest struggles I have.
-I desire to be a writer; to write books and be published.
+I desire to continue to be a writer; to write and publish more books.
 But I constantly need to remind myself that God gave me this desire.
 I should be using it to glorify Him, not myself.
 It’s hard to not want to see my name in lights, under a title of a magazine article, or printed on the cover of a book.
 It is a daily, sometimes minutely, struggle.
-With the Lords guidance, I am learning to cope with that human part of me that wants the notoriety.
+With the Lord’s guidance, I am learning to cope with that human part of me that wants the notoriety.